sandpiper-framework/sandpiper/cmd/cli/README.md

             |-- grain2
 ```

 Use forward slashes for the output directory even if on Windows.
+If an an output directory is not supplied as an argument, the current directory will be used.

+The grain `source` field is used as the filename when saving the payload.
+If this value is empty, the slice-id is used instead.